Access to the service is free however certain transactions may attract a fee, see current fees and charges brochure.

 - with respect to non-individuals, a completed application to use the Service is accepted and approved by us.

-2.6 You can use Police Bank Internet and Mobile Banking when your Member Number and correct access code are keyed in.
+2.6 You can use Police Bank Internet and Mobile Banking when your Member Number and correct Internet Banking Password are keyed in.

 2.7 Police Bank Internet and Mobile Banking is not available for transfers from S6, S16 and S66 accounts.